 Dilated (large) pupils are another source of understanding the meaning of cats’ mysterious eyes, and often indicate an excited cat.
 It can also be a display of surprise or fear, depending on the situation.
 It is not unusual for a cat’s pupils to fully dilate when they are really excited.

 One of the most important facts about cats’ eyes to learn is this pose.
 Constricted pupils can indicate your cat is agitated or angry.
 If your cat’s eyes are big and round and their pupils are the size of pinpricks, it means they are preparing to attack a perceived threat.
 Watch out!

 Squinted or half-closed eyes are a sign of affection, relaxation and trust.
 If a cat looks like they’re about to fall asleep, they’re relaxed and they trust you.
 Also, they’re probably about to fall asleep.

-Another fun fact: Cats also have a third eyelid that is scientifically called the “nictating membrane.”
+Another fun fact: Cats also have a third eyelid that is scientifically called the “nictitating membrane.”
 If necessary, this third eyelid can cover and protect the whole eye.
 It is usually no more visible than a small white or pink sliver in the inner corner of the cat’s eyes.
 If you can see more than a sliver of the third eyelid this can be an indication that your cat is dehydrated or ill and may need to see the vet.

+Still having trouble reading cat eyes?
+Meaning can be communicated with a simple blink!
 While humans and cats can’t communicate using our faces, we can communicate through our eyes.
 Try blinking your eyes at a cat.
 If they blink back, it means they trust you.
 See?
 You’re not invisible after all.
 So while they might ignore your voice, or sometimes your presence in general, they will respond to your eyes.